Sencudra/swift-test-runner/src/WarmUp/README.md

 # Swift build cache warm-up for faster builds inside docker
 ## Overview

 Cold swift builds are slow.
 We need fast feedback — to respond quickly when someone runs an exercise and not hit Docker timeouts.
-This package is used to build warm-up: it prebuilds the .build folder during docker image creation and is used as an environment for building exercises.
+This package is used to build warm-up: it prebuilds the .build folder during docker image creation and is used as an environment for building and testing exercises.

 ## Why cold builds are slow?